A Thermodynamic Framework for Coherently Driven Systems

 The most prominent definition for work (henceforth called the \textit{conventional} definition) relies on a semiclassical description in terms of a time-dependent Hamiltonian.
 Work is then described by the energy changes due to its time-dependence, which are induced by controllable degrees of freedom that are described classically~\cite{Vinjanampathy_2016,strasberg_book, potts2024quantumthermodynamics}.
 While often adequate, this approach has conceptual shortcomings for coherently driven systems.
 To illustrate this, we consider an optical cavity that is driven by coherent light as sketched in Fig.~\ref{fig:system}.
 In this scenario, the drive can be described by a time-dependent Hamiltonian and the conventional definition can be applied.
 However, all the energy that leaks out of the cavity is then treated as heat, even if it contains coherence.
 This may be appropriate if the light leaving the cavity is dissipated but as pointed out in Ref.~\cite{PhysRevLett.124.130601}, this light may be further used.
 This becomes particularly obvious in the case of an empty cavity, where the light is simply reflected with a shifted phase.
 The output light leaving the cavity is then just as useful as the input light that induces the time-dependence of the Hamiltonian.

-In Ref.~\cite{PhysRevLett.124.130601}, a resolution of this issue was suggested by considering the coherent part of the output light as work, not heat.
-However, it remains unclear if this intuitive definition for work can be embedded in a thermodynamically consistent framework where a nonnegative entropy production is associated to the corresponding definition of heat.
+In Ref.~\cite{PhysRevLett.124.130601}, a resolution of this issue was suggested by considering the coherent part (i.e., the displacement) of the output light as work, not heat.
+However, it remains unclear if this intuitive definition for work can be embedded in a thermodynamically consistent framework where a non-negative entropy production is associated to the corresponding definition of heat.

 In this Letter, we solve this critical problem by formulating the first and second law of thermodynamics consistent with these new definitions.
 In this framework, the second law demands that the noise in the output light is larger than the noise in the input light, as long as there is no other source of entropy production.
 We further show that our new second law is always tighter than the conventional second law.
 This is consistent with treating the output light as accessible: having more access generally reduces irreversibility.
 We illustrate our thermodynamic framework with the help of a Kerr oscillator, a two-level system embedded in a cavity, and a three-level maser~\cite{Niedenzu2019, Li2017}.
 The last acts as a heat engine, which in our framework corresponds to a machine that can reduce the noise in the light field.